muratk5n/thirdwave/en/2022/06/the-h2-revolution-alvera.md

 <a name='deaths'></a>

-If we hadn’t had Covid-19, 2020 would be remembered for the Australian bushfire disaster, which killed thirty- four people and more than three billion animals, and for the unprecedented wildfires in Brazil and California..
+If we hadn’t had Covid-19, 2020 would be remembered for the Australian bushfire disaster, which killed thirty-four people and more than three billion animals, and for the unprecedented wildfires in Brazil and California..

+<a name='electrif'></a>

+Electrification

 Yes, renewable electricity was making great strides, but electricity only accounts for 20% of our energy use.
 Even if we cleaned all of